h8ngryDev4Hire/notate/README.md

 ## Browser Support

 This project was written originally for Chromium-based Web Browsers, but also has active development for Gecko-based (Firefox) Browsers.
-Please review
+Please review our [HELP-WANTED.md](https://github.com/h8ngryDev4Hire/notate/blob/main/HELP-WANTED.md) for Firefox's current development status.

 ## Contributing